-Chairman Locke: The best committee is a small committee.
-I have heard it said a one man committee is the best.
-I believe the number, eleven, on this committee will be representative of different offices and duties in the order and I think that eleven under the circumstances according to the light as we see it now is perhaps as near as we can get to the proper number.
+have heard it said one man the is the best.
+I believe the number, eleven, on this committee will be representative of different offices and duties in the I think that eleven under the circumstances according to be light as we see it now is perhaps as near as we can get to the proper number.
 Delegate Morgandale of Pennsylvania: I believe there should be something in there that four delegates should be appointed from sections of the country that are not represented in the other seven.

 Chairman Locke: We must leave something to the judgment of the man who is in command.
 We have too much law and I don't think we should tie down the Commander-in-Chief with too many restrictions.
 We ought to trust him with the selection of his members of Committees, knowing that he will give representation to every section if possible.
-The present committee consists of fourteen members.
+The present committee consists of fourteen member